guigrpa/oao/README.md

 Options:

   -h, --help               output usage information
-  -s --src <glob>      glob pattern for sub-package paths [packages/*] -l --link <regex>    regex pattern for extra packages that should be linked, not installed --no-master          allow publishing from a non-master branch --no-confirm         do not ask for confirmation before publishing --publish-tag <tag>  publish with a custom tag (instead of `latest`)
+  -s --src <glob>          glob pattern for sub-package paths [packages/*] -l --link <regex>        regex pattern for extra packages that should be linked, not installed --no-master              allow publishing from a non-master branch --no-check-uncommitted   skip uncommitted check --no-check-unpulled      skip unpulled check --no-confirm             do not ask for confirmation before publishing --no-git-commit          skip the commit-tag-push step before publishing --no-npm-publish         skip the npm publish step --new-version <version>  use this version for publishing, instead of asking --publish-tag <tag>      publish with a custom tag (instead of `latest`) --changelog-path <path>  changelog path [CHANGELOG.md] --no-changelog           skip changelog updates
 ```